CGI-FR/PIMO/README.md

   - selector:
       jsonpath: "name"
     mask:
-      command: "echo Dorothy"
+      command: "echo -n Dorothy"
 ```

-This exemple will mask the `name` field of the input jsonlines with the output of the given commande.
+This exemple will mask the `name` field of the input jsonlines with the output of the given command.
 In this case, `Dorothy`.

 ### weightedChoice